For the start of a new year, here are some tax saving tips from a New York tax attorney that will help you save money in 2013 and beyond.

 Most business agreements and agreements in your personal life will have tax considerations.
 Considering taxes before signing legal agreements and negotiating a deal is a way to take into account the full financial commitment you are about to make.
 This can be especially useful in settlement agreements from litigation, sale agreements for real estate, leasing office spaces or apartments, or license agreements to use property.

-Another way to pay less tax is to pay attention to tax Form 1099.
+Another way to pay less tax is to pay attention to tax Form 1099 as a tax saving tip.
 The income on this form is reported to the Internal Revenue Service so they can track and tax the income earned by freelance workers.
 Freelance workers have to calculate their own taxes and then make payments for the amount to the IRS, and Form 1099 should be paid attention to when you receive one.

 Keep Complete Records